Why cardio isn’t as effective as weight training for losing fat

 Think about the energy required when taking 20 paces jogging, and then compare that to the energy needed to do 20 squats with resistance weight.
 The squats will require a lot more energy to be used and you will find that you can easily match your energy output over the hour even including the rests.
 Another point is that cardio burns calories only whilst you are doing it where as weight training requires your body to use energy to repair and grow the muscles that you have broken down which continues after you finish your exercise.

-where to buy Misoprostol Running or Cycling are the same as working out your legs
+do you need a prescription to buy antabuse Running or Cycling are the same as working out your legs

 No sadly they are not and there are three reasons for this: